Agent Papers

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a tool with one optional parameter and no output schema, the description sufficiently explains what it returns (changelog entries) and the available filter.
-It could mention output format or error conditions, but omission is minor given simplicity.
+For a simple tool with one optional parameter and no output schema, the description adequately conveys what it returns and how entries are derived.
+It could enrich the return format details, but given the low complexity, it is fairly complete.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.